pitastrudl/wekanwiki/Team.md

 This page is in progress, more team members will be added later.

 Team members have donated their free time and resources for the project.
+Not all pull requests are listed.

 # Current